pfnet-research/gcp-workload-identity-federation-webhook/README.md

 ### Usage with non-root container user

-When running a container with a non-root user, you need to give the container access to the token file by setting the `securityContext.fsGroup` field.
+When running a container with a non-root user, you need to give user id for GCloud SDK container using the annotation `cloud.google.com/gcloud-run-as-user` in the service account.

 ## Usage